 - Working with the Potrero Hill Neighborhood Association in October 2010, MAP created an enriching space at the Potrero Hill Festival where members of the diverse socioeconomic groups that make up the Potrero community were able to come together to spotlight and celebrate their local creative talents through a youth talent show featuring live music and dance, and live spoken word performances by Potrero based poets (youth and adult).

-In collaboration with Building Bridges MAP has received a grant from US Bank to design the “Building Bridges Post Station”, an interactive mail art installation, which will be making its premier at June’s Oakland Art Murmur.
+In collaboration with Building Bridges MAP has received a grant in 2012 from US Bank to design the “Building Bridges Post Station”, an interactive mail art installation, which appeared at Oakland Art Murmur and the Seattle Next50.

 Here are excerpts from a recent dialog with SF Weekly writer Jolene Torr that has info on the current state of the MAP project: